CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AVW-Cloud-Adoption-Framework(CAF).md

 #### 2. Manual setup of AzOps integration with Azure Landing Zone.

 The attendees will need to manually setup the AzOps integration with Azure Landing Zone.
-It is not possible to automate the process as it requires GitHub login and secrets creation which are dynamic.
+It is not possible to automate the process as it requires GitHub login and secrets creation which are dynamic values.